identinet/did-web-server/docs/src/content/docs/did-management/update-did.md

 Let's add a second key to the DID: `did:web:localhost%3A8000:person`

-did-web-server uses DIDs, Verifiable Credentials (VCs) and Verfiable Presentations (VPs) to verify access and encode data.
+did-web-server uses DIDs, Verifiable Credentials (VCs) and Verifiable Presentations (VPs) to verify access and encode data.
 The following diagram depicts the preparation process for an updated DID document to be sent to and stored on the
 server: